 - Fasten the wrap using tape.

+Your long distance moving partners will safely unload your collection at the new location.
+However, there’s one crucial thing to consider before enjoying your first glass of wine.
 Once you have arrived at your new home, avoid opening the wine for a couple of days to help prevent “Bottle Shock”.
 Bottle shock is the temporary loss of flavor in wine when it absorbs too much oxygen over a short period due to excessive movement during transit.
 A good rule of thumb is to allow your wine to rest for at least seven days for each day it was in transit before opening and enjoying.

-By following the wine packing process and techniques above, your valuable wine collection will be kept safe and secure throughout your long distance move.
+By following the wine packing process and techniques above, your valuable wine collection will be kept safe and secure throughout your long-distance move.